 “Whatever you want is

-absolutely fine,” said her companion, and they moved to the table by the
+absolutely fine,” said her companion, and they moved to a table by the

 window, the one next to me.
-The guy with the curls ran outside, came back
+Brown Curls ran outside, came back

 with a pillow, slipped it under the talking skeleton.

 Curls got up to order food,